imanalo03/Turritopsis-dohrnii/README.md

-# JellyGene Project: Exploring the Genetic Wonders of the Immortal Jellyfish
+# JellyGene Project: Exploring the Genetic Wonders of the Immortal Jellyfish - Using mitochondrion gene to find one which species are related to T.dohrnii and how these gene differ from other species
 **Overview**

 Welcome to the JellGene Project repository!
 The focus of this project is to investigate _Turritopsis dohrnii_, a unique type of jellyfish.
 This jellyfish is truly amazing since it has a unique ability that no other animal possesses: the ability to reverse its life cycle and prevent aging and death.
 For the most part, animals follow a linear path from birth through adulthood, old age, and death.
 Not the immortal jellyfish, though!
 It has the ability to revert to its youthful state rather than age when faced with difficult or stressful situations.
 This special ability is like pressing a restart button for its cells, keeping the jellyfish from getting old.